Back & Neck Pain - Common Reasons Why You Have it

 To learn more about non surgical treatment and therapy options to treat back and neck pain, please contact Texas Health Flower Mound by filling out a consultation request form on the side of this page.

 2. Herniated or Bulging Disc / Pinched Nerve

 Among the most common causes of back and neck pain are herniated or bulging discs, which can irritate nerves and cause pain.
 The rubbery cushions (discs) between the bones can rupture or bulge and press into nerves in the spinal canal, which can trigger muscle weakness and pain.
 While surgery is often not required, it is sometimes necessary to relieve pressure on the affected nerves.

 This condition can be caused by a traumatic event or disc degeneration that occurs with age.
 Pain relief and recovery is possible with proper treatment.

 Spinal Stenosis is a common cause of back pain.
 It is a condition where spine space becomes narrowed, and the spinal nerves become compressed.
 This can cause symptoms including cramping, numbness, weakness, and pain in the arms and legs.
 In severe cases, it can lead to bladder and bowel issues.
 The condition is most common among adults over the age of 50, but can occur at any point in adulthood.

-When a lower back vertebrae shifts forward, backward, or to the side, it can lead to a spinal disorder known as spondylolisthesis.
+When a vertebrae bone slips forward, backward, or over the bone, it can lead to a spinal disorder known as spondylolisthesis.